-- If you have current parking permits for an address in Santa Monica and are moving to a new address that requires preferential parking permits, you will need to provide updated proof of residency and apply for new permits.
+If you currently have parking permits for an address in Santa Monica and are moving to a new address that also requires preferential parking permits, you will need to provide updated proof of residency and apply for new permits.
 Your parking permits do not transfer with you when you move, and cannot be sold or transferred to another party.

-- If you are moving from one Santa Monica address to another within the same preferential parking zone, you are still required to provide updated proof of residency for the new address, but we can transfer your existing permits to your new address free of charge if you provide us the appropriate documentation listed above.
-This does not apply to residents moving to another preferential parking zone within the city of Santa Monica as new permits reflecting the new zone will have to be issued.
+If you are moving from one Santa Monica address to another within the same preferential parking zone, you are still required to provide updated proof of residency for the new address.
+However, we can transfer your existing permits to your new address free of charge if you provide us the appropriate documentation as defined above.
+This does not apply to residents moving to another preferential parking zone within Santa Monica as new permits reflecting the new zone will have to be issued.

 Landlords/building managers may not purchase permits on behalf of their tenants.
 Landlords/building managers are only able to purchase up to two (2) Visitor permits for use when visiting the building/unit regardless of the number of owned/managed units in the building or parcel.

-- Proof of ownership such as a grant deed or property tax bill
+- Proof of ownership: a grant deed, recent mortgage statement, or recent property tax bill only

 - If building manager, proof of employment in addition to proof of ownership from the owner

-- Proof of valid business licenses with the City of Santa Monica: The owner must have a valid Santa Monica business license to lease property and the building manager may need one to manage property
+- Proof of valid business licenses with the City of Santa Monica: An owner must have a valid Santa Monica business license to lease property (residential only; no commercial) and the building manager may need one to manage property